Code-Institute-Submissions/KarolSU96-PP1/README.md

 * Highlights my inetest in reading fantasy books.
 Includes a description and an image of books stacked on top of each other.

 ## Jam with Me Page:

+- Encourages visitors to collaborate with me and make some music together.
+- Includes a form for visitors to enter thier name, email and leave a short message to me.